DevOps-MBSE/AaC/plugins/gen-protobuf/README.md

 If you nest a `data:` field in another `data:` definition, then you do not need to set the `protobuf_type` attribute for the field since it will be ignored and a protobuf message will be generated for the nested data type and included into the generated protobuf messages.

-### Enum - ProtobufDataType
-A new enum has been added, `ProtobufDataType`, which provides a set of enum values consisting of all protobuf 3 primitive types.

-This enum is added as an extension to the `Fields` definition and is not a required field.

-This new enum in `fields:` provides typing information to the protobuf 3 generator needed to produce the correct types.
-If a `protobuf_type` is not provided, then the generator will simply insert the value in `type`.
-So, if you fail to specify the `protobuf_type` field as `protobuf_type: int64` then it would fallback to the value in `type: number`.

 ### Enum - ProtobufFieldRepeat
 A new enum has been added, `ProtobufFieldRepeat`, which provides a set of enum values that represent whether a field can have multiple (repeated) entries.